 Potato cakes may seem difficult, but they are NOT difficult at all.
 If you take away the refrigeration time, you can probably make them in about 30 minutes.
 Start by boiling potatoes until they are almost totally done but still slightly firm.
 At this point, you’ll need to refrigerate them for at least an hour until they are chilled.
 This step could be done a day or two in advance as well.
 Coarsely mash the potatoes, add the extra ingredients (see the recipe card below), then chill once more before frying.
 See?
 Simple!

 If the potato cakes are falling apart, then the mixture needs more flour.
 Add a another tablespoon of flour to help them stay together!
 The consistency should be sticky but not super wet.

 Yes, you can prepare steps 1-7 and then leave them in the fridge for several hours or overnight.

 Store leftover mashed potato cakes in an airtight container in the refrigerator.
 Reheat in the air fryer for the best texture, or in the microwave.

 More Dipping Sauces

 Part of the fun of this recipe is all the yummy dips you can pair with it!
 This recipe includes a fantastic spicy dipping sauce, but here are some more to try:

 Cheesy Potato Cakes

-- Heat about 1 c. of vegetable oil in a large skillet.
-Pan fry the cakes on medium heat for about 2-4 minutes on each side or until golden brown.
+- Heat 1 cup of vegetable oil in a large skillet.
+Pan fry the cakes on medium heat for 2 to 3 minutes on each side or until browned.
 Drain on paper towels.